luisKisters/KoInsight/README.md

 ## Use as progress sync server

-You can use your KoInsight instance as a KoReader sync server.
+You can use your KoInsight instance as a KOReader sync server.
 This allows you to sync your reading progress across multiple devices.

-1. Open the KoReader app.
+1. Open the KOReader app.
 1. Go to the **Tools** menu and open **Progress sync**
 1. Set the server URL to your KoInsight instance (e.g., `http://server-ip:3000`).
 1. Register an account and login.